What is a Newsletter? The Ultimate Guide

 Every reader you add to your subscriber list is a new opportunity to convert a lead into a paying customer.
 After building the newsletter itself, developing a strategy to gain subscribers is the next most important aspect of your strategy to consider.
 Here are some tactics you can use to start growing your newsletter subscriber list today:

 Did you know that on average, 27.6% of emails sent to business addresses never actually reach the inbox?
-Between internet service provider (ISP) spam protocols and individual account settings, commercial-intent emails face a kind of digital obstacle course to reach your audience.
+Between internet service provider (ISP) spam protocols, email service provider algorithms and individual account settings, commercial-intent emails face a kind of digital obstacle course to reach your audience.
 That means there’s a 1 in 4 chance that your emails aren’t being received by your audience.

 To increase the deliverability of your messages, you need to follow some simple yet important steps: